Uniswap/docs/docs/V3/concepts/oracle.md

 ## Counterfactual Observations

-If an observation was not stored in the given block, the oracle returns a **counterfactual** observation: an observation as it would have appeared if a block were mined at the exact time specificed by the call.
+In some situations, the v3 oracle will return a **counterfactual** observation: an observation as it would have appeared if a block were mined at the exact time specificed by the call.

+Counterfactual observations are determined in two circumstances:

+* When a price is desired in the near future (at the termination of the current block, during which the call was executed)

+* At a time in the past, providing it is located between two already instantiated observations.

-A counterfactual observation is calculated by ...
+A counterfactual observation is calculated by ??

 ## Tick Accumulator